Hybrid compact stars with finite strange quark mass and dark energy: implications for astrophysical observations: Physical application of the present model

-The variation of different energy conditions inside $4U~1608-52$ for a suitable choice of $m_s$, $B_g$ and $\beta$ are shown in Fig.~\ref{EC}.
-From Fig.~\ref{EC}, it is evident that our model satisfies all the required energy conditions within the parameter space used here.
+The variation of different energy conditions inside $4U~1608-52$ are shown in Figs.~\ref{fig17} and \ref{fig18} for a parametric choice of model parameters.
+From Figs.~\ref{fig17} and \ref{fig18}, it is observed that all the required energy conditions are satisfied within the parameter space used here.